Introduction

 -

-Other traditional database constructs, such as foreign keys, triggers, multi-version concurrency control, indexes, do not make sense for a system like DBSP.
+Other traditional database constructs, such as triggers, or multi-version concurrency control, do not make sense for a system like DBSP.

 -